 <u id="ocadia" style="display: none">Buy some <a href="http://detoxbuddy.com/categories/191.html">marijuana drug testing</a> products</u>

-Ocadia is the name of theme I’m using, so I guessed the hidden link came from there.
+Ocadia is the name of the theme I’m using, so I guessed the hidden link came from there.
 I was partially right.
 The code indeed resided in the index.php file of the theme, but as I later found out, the theme had nothing to do with that.
-I removed link and the comment immediately, and went to see if the it was distributed this way from Beccary (the author of the theme.
+I removed the link and the comment immediately, and went to see if it was distributed this way from Beccary (the author of the theme).

 Continue reading Hidden Spam Links in WordPress

-I started developing Google Gadgets for LabPixies, so one of the first thing I looked for was syntax highlighting.
-Vim recognized the gadgets’ code as XML file (which is correct), but I wanted also HTML syntax highlighting for the HTML part.
-So after searching a bit for some existing solution, I found one, but I didn’t like as it required me to wrap the HTML code with a specific comment.
+I started developing Google Gadgets for LabPixies, so one of the first things I looked for was syntax highlighting.
+Vim recognized the gadgets’ code as an XML file (which is correct), but I also wanted HTML syntax highlighting for the HTML part.
+So, after searching a bit for an existing solution, I found one, but I didn’t like it, as it required me to wrap the HTML code with a specific comment.
 As I don’t like this kind of solution, I’ve decided to create my own syntax highlighting file for Vim.